dbklim/StressRNN/README.md

 1. `text` - string with text
 2. `stress_symbol` - stress symbol, only `"'"` and `'+'` are supported
 3. `accuracy_threshold` - threshold for the accuracy of stress placement (from `0.0` to `1.0`)
-4. `replace_similar_latin_symbols` - `True`: replacing similar latin symbols with cyrillic ones
+4. `replace_similar_symbols` - `True`: replacing similar latin symbols with cyrillic ones
+5. `lemmatize_words` - `True`: lemmatize (normalize) each word before searching in exception dictionary
-5. returns text with placed stresses
+6. returns text with placed stresses

 ---